Azure/azure-cli/doc/extensions/authoring.md

 We detect Python package version via `python setup.py --version`.
 Only when the version is upgraded, the release process is triggered to help you build and upload the extension WHL file, then update the `index.json` automatically.
 Subsequently, a PR with newer extension info will be created to update `index.json`, we will merge it once CI passes.
 Then, the new extension is published.

-**For the extension that source code is not hosted in** [Azure/azure-cli-extensions](https://github.com/Azure/azure-cli-extensionsb), you need to build and upload the WHL file to a public location and optionally advertise the new extension in the repo's index.json file for discoverability.
+**For the extension that source code is not hosted in [Azure/azure-cli-extensions](https://github.com/Azure/azure-cli-extensionsb)**, you need to build and upload the WHL file to a public location and optionally advertise the new extension in the repo's index.json file for discoverability.
 For public extensions that are published to a storage account, the following command will accomplish all of this.

 `azdev extension publish <NAME> --update-index [--storage-account NAME --storage-container NAME --storage-subscription GUID]`